 ‘Helping people with delirium getting a fix on reality will be important in the new Critical Care Centre.
 The actual immediate environment was so banal and lacking in any normalcy.
 I think that to be able to look out into ‘the real world’ – something that you can relate to from your own experience – will be vitally necessary to improved recovery from these kinds of experiences.’

 In our new Critical Care Centre, we want every room to have floor-to-ceiling windows, looking out over the park.
-Our goal is to dramatically reduce the damaging effects on patients of their experience of critical care.
+Our goal is to dramatically reduce the psychological and emotional stress on patients of their experience of critical care and enhance their longer term recovery.
 You can help make this a reality.